Compiling SFML with CMake

 Introduction

-Well, ok, the title of this tutorial is not completely right.
+Admittedly, the title of this tutorial is a bit misleading.
 You will not compile SFML with CMake, because CMake is not a compiler.
 So... what is CMake?

 CMake is an open-source meta build system.
-Instead of building SFML, it builds what builds SFML: Visual studio solutions, Code::Blocks workspaces, Linux makefiles, XCode projects, ... in fact it can generate the makefiles or projects for the OS and compiler of your choice.
-It is similar to autoconf/automake or premake -- for those who are already familiar with these tools.
+Instead of building SFML, it builds what builds SFML: Visual Studio solutions, Code::Blocks projects, Linux makefiles, XCode projects, etc. In fact it can generate the makefiles or projects for any operating system and compiler of your choice.
+It is similar to autoconf/automake or premake for those who are already familiar with these tools.

-CMake is widely used, by well-known projects such as Blender, Boost, KDE, or Ogre.
-You can read more about CMake on its official website or on the wikipedia page.
+CMake is used by many projects including well-known ones such as Blender, Boost, KDE, and Ogre.
+You can read more about CMake on its official website or in its Wikipedia article.

-So, as you've probably understood, this tutorial is made of two main sections: generating the build files with CMake, and then building SFML with your preferred compiler.
+As you might expect, this tutorial is divided into two main sections: Generating the build configuration with CMake, and building SFML with your toolchain using that build configuration.

 Installing dependencies

-SFML depends on a few other libraries, so before starting to compile you must have their development files installed.
+SFML depends on a few other libraries, so before starting to configure you must have their development files installed.

-On Windows and Mac OS X, all the needed dependencies are provided directly with SFML, so you don't have to download/install anything.
-Compilation will work out of the box.
+On Windows and Mac OS X, all the required dependencies are provided alongside SFML so you won't have to download/install anything else.
+Building will work out of the box.

-On Linux however, nothing is provided and SFML relies on your own installation of the libraries it depends on.
-Here is a list of what you need to install before compiling SFML:
+On Linux however, nothing is provided.
+SFML relies on you to install all of its dependencies on your own.
+Here is a list of what you need to install before building SFML:

 - pthread